Udee101/beauty_clinic/README.md

 For this frontend test, I chose **Beauty Clinic** as the small industry, and built an Astro template site for it.
 The name of this particular imagined beauty clinic is **Beleza** <span>&mdash;</span> spanish word for `beauty`, hence the name of this website.

 [Here's the demo](https://beauty-clinic-beleza.vercel.app/)
+## Technologies Used
+- Astro
+- Typescript
+- TailwindCSS

 ## How to run locally